 IDLE state core

 The logic of this core is pretty simple.
-It stores the binary of the best time.
+It stores the binary representation of the best time.
 The test result comes directly from the TEST state core.
 There is also an LED animation playing module embedded in this core.

 The outputs of this core are LED animation result and SSD signals.